- What we’ll cover here

 - To learn more

-Problems that may come up shortly after transplant
+Problems that may come up soon after transplant

 During the first 6 weeks after transplant, until the new bone marrow starts making white blood cells (engraftment), you can easily get serious infections.
 While your white blood cell counts are low, you are said to be neutropenic.
-(See “White blood cells” in the section called “What are stem cells and why are they transplanted?” for more information.)
+(See “White blood cells” in the section called “What are stem cells and why are they used in transplants?” for more information.)
 Bacterial infections are most common during this time, but viral infections that were controlled by your immune system can become active again.
+Fungal infections can also be an issue.
 And even infections that cause only mild symptoms in people with normal immune systems can be quite dangerous for you.

 As discussed in “Recovery” in the section called “The transplant process,” you may be given antibiotics to try to prevent infections until your blood counts reach a certain level.
-For instance, pneumocystis pneumonia (PCP) is a common infection that is easy to catch.
-Even though it doesn’t harm people with normal immune systems, for others it can cause fever, cough, and serious breathing problems.
-Doctors often give antibiotics to keep patients from getting this.
+For instance, pneumocystis pneumonia (pronounced new-mo-SIST-is new-moan-ee-uh, often called PCP) is a common infection that is easy to catch.
+Even though the germ doesn’t harm people with normal immune systems, for others it can cause fever, cough, and serious breathing problems.
+Doctors often give patients antibiotics to keep them from getting this.

 Your doctor may check you before transplant for signs of certain infections that may become active after transplant, and give you special medicines to keep those germs under control.
 For example, the virus called CMV (cytomegalovirus) is a common cause of pneumonia in people who have had transplants.
 It mainly happens to people who were already infected with CMV, or whose donor had the virus.
 If neither you nor your donor had CMV, the transplant team might follow special precautions to prevent infection while you are in the hospital.